 Nationwide, Zeta Phi Beta Sorority, Inc. sponsors over 175 Stork's Nests, with more than 28,000 being served by the program last year.

-Locally, thanks to the efforts of our member, Anita Barksdale, the Lambda Rho Zeta chapter operates the only Stork's Nest in the state of Michigan partnered with a hospital, St. Joseph Mercy Oakland, and holds workshops for expectant and new mothers every few months.
+Locally, thanks to the efforts of our member, Anita Barksdale, the Lambda Rho Zeta chapter operates one of the few Stork's Nest in the state of Michigan to be located on the campus of a local hospital, and holds workshops for expectant and new mothers every few months.